 In responses such as those from which these excerpts were taken, students explored the topic in a clear and plausible manner.
 The writer's point of view was evident and, for the most part, students approached the topic from one side of the issue.
-The ideas and details provided were appropriate, and supporting details tended to be relevant but general in nature.
+The ideas and details provided were appropriate, and supporting details tended to be relevant, but general in nature.
 At times, additional supporting details would have enhanced the writing.
-The introduction was functional and established a focus that was generally maintained.
+The introduction was functional and a focus was generally maintained.
 The conclusion was related to the focus.
 Ideas were developed in a discernible order.
 However, coherence tended to falter at times.
 Transitions tended to be mechanical and generally connected ideas within sentences but less so between paragraphs.
 Also evident in such student responses was sentence structure that was generally controlled.
-Sentence type and sentence length were sometimes varied, and some variety of sentence beginnings were evident.
+Sentence type and sentence length were sometimes varied, and there was some variety of sentence beginnings.
 Words and expressions were generally used appropriately.
 The tone or voice created by the writer was evident, and it was noted that the topic engaged the students.
-Generally correct use of conventions was evident, although errors that were present occasionally reduced the clarity and flow of the response.
+Generally correct use of conventions was seen, although errors occasionally reduced the clarity and flow of the response.